 Freestyle Swimming Mistakes - Wide Arm Recovery: A wide arm recovery wastes energy, creates drag and can put strain on your shoulders.
 This article discusses why this is the case and provides means to correct this swimming mistake.

 Do you have some great tips or tricks about freestyle to contribute?
 Click here to share them and let other swimmers benefit from your experience!
-Please note that to we may delete or edit submissions that are too short (less than 300 words) or of low quality.
+Please note that to we may delete or edit submissions that are duplicates of other articles, are too short (less than 300 words) or of low quality.

 Click below to see contributions from other visitors to this page...